allebb/sluginator/README.md

 Requirements
 ------------

-This library is developed and tested for PHP 5.3+
+This library is developed for PHP 5.3+

-This library is unit tested against PHP 5.3, 5.4, 5.5, 5.6, HHVM and 7.0!
+This library is unit tested against PHP 5.6, 7.0, 7.1, 7.2, 7.3 and 7.4!

 License
 -------